Shein: Expansion in North America and potential IPO

+Lawsuits with Temu

+In December 2022, Shein sued Temu alleging that Temu had enlisted online influencers "to make false and deceptive statements" about Shein to promote its own goods.

+In August 2023, Shein sought an injunction against Temu, filed in London's High Court, alleging the company had "identified thousands of instances" where Temu's sellers copied its listing photos.
+Shein requested all violating posts be taken down and at least £100,000 in damages.

+In February 2024, Temu hit back with a counterclaim in February, accusing Shein of breaking British competition law by tying suppliers of fast-fashion products to exclusive agreements, a claim it values at 4.2 million pounds ($5.5 million) and which Shein denies.
+Temu also alleged that Shein "bullied, intimidated, and even detained" suppliers in China as part of a campaign of "mafia-style intimidation".
+Their cases at London's High Court are expected to come to trial towards the end of 2026.

 Marketing

+Shein is available through its website, and through dedicated mobile apps; it is distributed on the Google Play Store, App Store, Galaxy Store, and Huawei AppGallery.
 According to CNN, TikTok plays a large role in driving customers to the company website due to a TikTok trend of bulk buying clothes from Shein and presenting Shein clothes to their audience like a standard haul video.
 On May 17, 2021, the number of Shein's app downloads surpassed those of Amazon.
+Shein was the second most popular shopping app globally in 2021, and the most-downloaded app in May 2022.

 Shein claims to utilize the psychology of the new generation and implements marketing strategies accordingly to achieve growth.
-In 2020, Shein was the most talked about brand on TikTok and YouTube, and the 4th most talked-about brand on Instagram.
+In 2020, Shein was the most talked-about brand on TikTok and YouTube, and the 4th most talked-about brand on Instagram.
 Its low prices attract teenage internet shoppers with small budgets to post what they bought on social media.

 For user growth, the company offers relatively low prices to stimulate demand.
 With more spending, customers can be rewarded with more discounts, which are encouraged to be applied to their next shopping trip.
-Shein not only makes use of its algorithm-driven recommendation system but also attracts customers to visit the platform frequently to do tasks, like adding items to their cart, watching live streams, and joining its contest show, to win points which can be redeemed later.
+Shein not only makes use of its algorithm-driven recommendation system but also attracts customers to visit the platform frequently to do tasks, like adding items to their cart, watching live streams, conducting reviews of already purchased items and joining its contest show, to win points which can be redeemed later.